SDSU-Research-CI/shen-climate-lab/jupyterhub/README.md

 ### Step 2: Create Personal Volume/PVC

-IMPORTANT: Create a copy of the jupyter-volume.yaml file and modify the "jupyter-volume-username" name in the file (line 4) replacing "username" with your username.
+IMPORTANT: Create a copy of the jupyter-volume.yaml file and modify the "jupyter-volume-{change name}" name in the file (line 5) replacing "username" with your username.
 If you don't do this, you will not have your own volume/PVC where your files are stored.

 ```
 kubectl create -f jupyter-volume.yaml -n sdsu-shen-climate-lab